timClicks/ulid-lite/README.md

 ## Contributing

-You are very welcome to contribute to project, however you must abide by the [Rust Code of Conduct].
+You are very welcome to contribute to project in any form, however you must abide by the [Rust Code of Conduct].

 [Rust Code of Conduct]: https://www.rust-lang.org/policies/code-of-conduct